jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/labinfo/module1.rst

 Lab Setup:
 ----------

 Our lab environment utilizes a jump host with Postman for the Modules.
-In the steps below we set up the environment ready and able for the lab.
+In the steps below, we set up the environment ready and able for the lab.

 Task |labmodule|\.\ |labnum|\.1
 -------------------------------